Amiina-dev/VirtualBookStore/README.md

 ## VirtualBookStore

 A backend system for a virtual bookstore built with Spring Boot, integrating with Airtable to manage and display book inventory.
-The application offers RESTful APIs to search, view, and manage books and shopping cart functionality — with a checkout feature in the works.
+The application offers RESTful APIs to search, view, and manage books and shopping cart functionality, with a checkout feature in the works.

 ### Features
 - View available books from Airtable